pensjonatus/flash-fiction/blog/underground-butterflies.md

 ---
-title: 'Underground butterflies'
+title: Underground butterflies
 date: '2023-04-03'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The greatest discovery he ever made!
 In a lifetime a man can only have one of